MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/node-sdk-logging.md

 ## Turn on application logging for Azure Functions (consumption)

 With a consumption-based function app, if you use the logging that the context object in your source code provides, those logs appear under each function's **Monitor** section.
-The Azure portal also gives you the option to stream the logs as requests come into the function.
+The Azure portal also gives you the option to stream the logs as requests come in to the function.

 ## Query your Application Insights logs by using Kusto Query Language